Recognition of same-sex unions in Honduras: 2022 same-sex marriage bill

 In May 2022, José Manuel Rodríguez Rosales, a deputy from the governing Liberty and Refoundation party, introduced a same-sex marriage bill to the National Congress.
 The bill was quickly opposed by religious organizations.
 The president of the Tegucigalpa Pastors' Association, Gerardo Irías, called the bill an "aberration in God's eyes" and urged President Xiomara Castro to oppose "immoral laws".
 The bill has been under discussion since 24 May 2022.
 In December 2022, the Minister of Human Rights, Natalie Roque, said that the legalization of same-sex marriage was "not on the agenda" of the Castro Administration.

 Public opinion

 According to a Pew Research Center survey conducted between 9 November and 19 December 2013, 13% of Hondurans supported same-sex marriage, while 83% were opposed.
 According to the 2017 AmericasBarometer, 19% of Hondurans supported same-sex marriage.

-A 2018 CID-Gallup poll found that 75% of Hondurans opposed same-sex marriage, while 17% were in favor and the remaining did not know or refused to answer.
+A 2018 CID Gallup (Consultoría Interdisciplinaria en Desarrollo) poll found that 75% of Hondurans opposed same-sex marriage, while 17% were in favor and the remaining did not know or refused to answer.